Certificate

 Electrician Technology

-We’re in the middle of a building and construction boom unheard of in your lifetime in terms of scale and sheer number of jobs for all trades—and that includes electricians.
-Three new regional hospitals are in the planning stages, along with five medical centers and a new immunology center.
-And work has already begun on the enormous Shell cracker plant in Beaver County.
-Skilled men and women will have to wire every room, every floor, every department of all those new facilities.
+We’re in the middle of a construction boom unheard of in your lifetime in terms of scale and sheer number of jobs for all trades—and that includes electricians.
+There’s enormous demand in the two largest construction markets in the Pittsburgh region, including residential and commercial wiring.

-Electricians install, maintain, and repair electrical power, communications, lighting, and control systems in every type of home, business, and factory.
-They need to know their way around every kind of power generation and distribution equipment, understand everything from reading electrical schematics to installing wiring circuits, and adhere to a wide array of safety standards.
+In this program, you’ll learn how to install, maintain, and repair electrical power, communications, lighting, and control systems in every type of commercial and residential setting.
+You will also know your way around every kind of power generation and distribution equipment, understand everything from reading electrical schematics to installing wiring circuits, and adhere to an array of safety standards.

 Career Skills

-In our Electrician Technology Certificate program, you’ll gain a working knowledge of safety, OSHA 30 certification, and NFPA 70E, National Electric Code (NEC), National Fire Protection, and electrical safety standards.
+We’ve increased hands-on lab hours by 40 hours per quarter so that you can practice skills employers demand, including residential and commercial wiring.
+You’ll also gain a working knowledge of safety, OSHA 30 certification, and NFPA 70E, National Electric Code (NEC), National Fire Protection, and electrical safety standards, including:

-- Install basic single-phase residential wiring circuits and all basic single and three-phase commercial wiring circuits to meet the NEC code.
+- A deep understanding of the NEC, covering principles of safe electrical installations.
+With thousands of pages of standards and procedures, you’ll navigate the complex NEC regs more efficiently.
+Includes installing single-phase residential wiring circuits and all basic single and three-phrase commercial wiring circuits to meet the NEC code.

 - Read construction blueprints.